-How long do you blanch green beans?
+How long to blanch green beans?

 - How long do you blanch fresh green beans?
 Fresh green beans will blanch for 5-8 minutes in boiled water.